Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The accuracy score of this model is  around 87%

-##### The precision for high risk loans is  low around 3% that is to say model fails to predict risky loans but is very good at predicting low good loans with precision of almost 100%.
+##### The precision for high risk loans is  low around 3% but is very good at predicting low good loans with precision of almost 100%.
 ##### Recall is around 70% for high risk loans that is to say model can identify almost 70 % of risky loans and 87% of good loans are identified.

 ### Easy Ensemble AdaBoost Classifier